Field-oriented Control (Vector Control) for Brushless DC Motors

 This difference allows for an elimination of the brushes traditionally used in electrical motors.
 Without brushes, BLDC motors need some external apparatus to switch the electromagnets in the rotor on and off.
 FOC or hall effect control are two methods that can be used to control the electromagnets in a BLDC motor.

 Figure 2.
-A brushless DC motor.
+A brushless DC (BLDC) motor showing the field windings that produce the magnetic field for rotation.
 Image used courtesy of the Association for Advancing Automation

 BLDC motors are capable of more precise positioning and motor control, making them suited to high-precision applications, such as those necessary for robotic and automation control.